Towards a full-scale version of Yakhot's model of strong turbulence: Summary and Discussion

 Another notable result is the fact that the model does not comprise free parameters.
 The empirical scaling law (\ref{rnDef}) introduces one additional parameter into the model, $\tau$ or, equivalently, the length scale $\rho$.
 This scale marks the transition from the dissipative to the inertial scaling regime for the second order structure function and can be expressed as a function of the Reynolds number and the mean rate of energy dissipation.

-The proposed extension of Yakhot's model hence yields a full--scale model of low order structure functions that is fully determined by the large--scale characteristics of the flow (system length scale and Reynolds number) and the dimensionless mean rate of energy dissipation.
+The proposed extension of Yakhot's model hence yields a full--scale model of low order structure functions that is in good agreement with experimental data, replicates expected small--scale scaling laws and is fully determined by the large--scale characteristics of the flow (system length scale and Reynolds number) and the dimensionless mean rate of energy dissipation.
 We believe that this is a substantial result.